Arthur Morgan: Creation

-The development team at Rockstar Games determined that Red Dead Redemption 2 would feature one playable protagonist—unlike the three in their previous title, Grand Theft Auto V (2013)—to better understand how events affect him.
+The development team at Rockstar Games determined that Red Dead Redemption 2 (2018) would feature one playable protagonist—unlike the three in their previous title, Grand Theft Auto V (2013)—to better understand how events affect him.
 They felt a Western's narrative structure necessitated a single perspective.
 Writer Dan Houser wanted to subvert the trope of protagonists starting weak and becoming stronger; Arthur is tough at the beginning and is "taken on a more intellectual roller coaster when his world view gets taken apart".
-Houser felt the American frontier's decline deeply impacted Arthur, noting he is "caught between the nastiness of nature and the brutality of encroaching industrialization in civilization".
+The character was originally nastier in the game's opening, acting unsympathetic to his occasional girlfriend with whom he had recently lost a baby; Houser considered it more interesting for Arthur's redemptive arc, but it was reworked to make the character less hateable.
+Houser felt the American frontier's decline deeply affected Arthur, noting he is "caught between the nastiness of nature and the brutality of encroaching industrialization in civilization".

 Actor Roger Clark portrayed Arthur.
 The performance capture process involved simultaneous recording of movement and speech, with a small part done in a voice-over booth.
 Clark's main inspiration was Toshiro Mifune, whose characters' stoic but humorous demeanor held intricacies he wanted in Arthur.
 He gained insight from The Proposition (2005) as it contained a similar character arc to Arthur's, and watched films like High Noon (1952) and the work of John Wayne; he viewed the Dollars Trilogy (1964–1966) but did not derive from Clint Eastwood's Man with No Name as he felt Arthur was more talkative.
 Clark regularly listened to Don Edwards's "Coyotes" (1993) during production.

 Houser did not want to meet Clark on set to avoid hearing his real voice.
 Clark wanted his portrayal to be complex enough for the player to make decisions without them feeling uncharacteristic.
 He initially faced difficulty with this concept, as the high honor execution was different from the low honor, but he realized Arthur was someone who could easily contradict himself.
 Aiming to show the vulnerability of the character's ego, Clark observed that Arthur's resentment of John Marston for having a family fell apart as he eventually sought to help them.
 Rob Wiethoff's performance as John in the first game influenced his own.
 A second love interest for Arthur was cut for want of a desired effect.